NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

   USAGE: cp [OPTION]...
 SOURCE...
 DIRECTORY
 ```

 This command copies a file from a source location to a directory (in this case the ~/ is your home directory).
-The optional flag indicates that the user will be interactively prompted before overwriting an existing file.
+The optional `-i` flag indicates that the user will be interactively prompted before overwriting an existing file.

 Command: